ESG Reporting Will Boost the Accounting Profession

 If so, you’re not alone: 300,000 accountants and auditors left their jobs over the past two years, according to The Wall Street Journal.
 Making matters worse, fewer people are entering the profession.

-What if one solution to this looming crisis was something that companies already need to solve — ESG reporting?
+What if one solution to this looming crisis was something that companies already need to solve — ESG accounting?

-The SEC has placed ESG reporting requirements on the horizon for public companies, and many are already voluntarily disclosing ESG information.
+The SEC has placed environmental, social and governance - ESG - reporting standards on the horizon for public companies.
+Many are already voluntarily disclosing ESG information.

 Businesses are struggling to gather and share reliable ESG data.
 They are leaning on their already overworked accounting teams because ESG reporting is similar to financial reporting.